By News Team

 Tied at 1-1, money men had their say and Leonard put the argument to bed with a 12-round unanimous decision in Las Vegas.
 That was to be his final win, losing to Terry Norris and Hector Camacho before throwing in the towel in 1997.
 Duran, the warrior that he is, continued until 2001, ending with a record of 103-16-0, with 70 of those wins coming by way of knockout.

-The most-talked-about trilogy through the ages since, the deciding ‘Thriller In Manilla’ was voted Ring Magazine fight of the year in 1975, ‘The Greatest’ winning in the 14th of a 15-round contest that will be loved forever.
-The scores were tied at 1-1, with Frazier winning fight one in 1971, dropping Ali in the last, before Muhammad fired back with a points victory over his rival in 1974; this time, over 12 rounds, the new legal maximum duration.
+The most-talked-about trilogy through the ages, the deciding ‘Thrilla In Manilla’ was voted Ring Magazine fight of the year in 1975, ‘The Greatest’ winning in the 14th of a 15-round contest that will be loved forever.
+The scores were tied at 1-1, with Frazier winning fight one in 1971, dropping Ali in the last before Muhammad fired back with a point’s victory over his rival in 1974; this time, over 12 rounds, the new legal maximum duration.

 The odds were stacked against Muhammad Ali in the decider.
 He was old, past his best, had endured too many years out of the ring fighting other fights, and not a lot of people liked him – but by the end of that night in Quezon City, Ali had secured his place as boxing’s main man.

-The trilogy is, most definitely, one to show your kids and grandkids.
-The backstory alone will instantly win over any who doubt the brilliance of the noble art.
+The backstory of this trilogy will instantly win over any who doubt the brilliance of the noble art.
 They don’t make them like that anymore, that’s for sure.